 Insurance can help fund the recovery, but it cannot service or replace your valued customers.
 The difference between failure and success in business depends on how well you're prepared for the unexpected.
 If a disaster struck today, how would your company do?

-Every organization must examine their risk tolerance to ensure future success in a disaster.
-These trends and lessons learned from major events such as Super Storm Sandy, Hurricane Irene, the Oklahoma tornadoes, earthquakes, and other natural disasters will clearly change the future landscape for recovery.
+Every organization must examine its risk tolerance to ensure future success in a disaster.
+These trends and lessons learned from major events such as Superstorm Sandy, Hurricane Irene, the Oklahoma tornadoes, earthquakes, and other natural disasters will clearly change the future landscape for recovery.
 Customer satisfaction is paramount.
 Trying to obtain new customers or convincing the old ones to hang around in a disaster is an uphill struggle if your corporate image has been damaged.